microsoft/debug-adapter-protocol/specification.md

    * The variable's value.
    * This can be a multi-line text, e.g. for a function the body of a function.
    * For structured variables (which do not have a simple value), it is
-   * recommended to provide a one line representation of the structured object.
+   * recommended to provide a one-line representation of the structured object.
    * This helps to identify the structured object in the collapsed state when
    * its children are not yet visible.
    * An empty string can be used if no value should be shown in the UI.